 The Route 66 home webpage has eight colorful navigation “buttons” that allow quick access to Route 66 matchcovers from each state.
 Below these buttons are four category buttons that allow quick access to only those Route 66 matchcover images of that particular category.

 Each matchcover is assigned a unique number in the format X-#### or X-####.# The first digit X is the state number (1 for Illinois, 2 for Missouri, etc.) and the four-digit number specifies that matchcover image from that state in the database.
 Some matchcovers that are in a set or otherwise have very similar artwork may have a decimal point followed by a number for different covers in that group or series.
-The next line is for the business name and the last line is for the town name and state abbreviation.
+The second line is for the business name and the third and last line is for the town name and state abbreviation.

-MATCHCOVER SEARCH
+MATCHCOVER SEARCH BY CATEGORY

 Simply clicking through the Route 66 matchcover image collection is only part of the fun.
 When every Route 66 matchcover image was uploaded into the database it was also tagged with parameters that admitted it as a member of multiple different categories.
 So the visitor can search through the Route 66 collection by category too.